thecolorkeo/stuycs-apcs-z.github.io/_posts/2013-11-02-hw-16b-stuyablo-rules.md

 For distance weapons, the in the real game you subtracted 1 from your dexterity for the purposes of the roll per grid space travelled.
 You would make the adjustment based on the distance between the two characters.

-Damage is based on the weapon you use and the weapons you can use are based on strength, k.
+Damage is based on the weapon you use and the weapons you can use are based on strength.

+**NEW INFO**

+Health should start at the same value as strength and work down to 0.

 See the link above for more details and how to deal with experience and leveling up.